brikeats/collage-portraiture/README.md

 * Select papers.
 There should be at least 2 colors and they should form a harmonious color pallette.
 These scripts only deal with grayscale images; the colors are up to you.
 They should all be the same type/manufacturer so they expand and shrink together when the humidity changes.
 * Take a calibration photo of the papers and save it as `color-calibration/papers.jpg`.
 Take the photo with the lighting conditions similar to those that you will use to display the final piece.
 Stack and spread the papers so they form parallel "bars" in the image frame.
 Ideally, you should use the same camera you'll use for the reference photo.
 * Use the notebook `color-calibration/Paper-Color-Calibration.ipynb` to create a set of colors for your papers.
 You'll need to edit the `rects` `dict` to select approprate the color patches from your photo.
+The order of your `rects` determines the order that you will stack your papers, from back (deepest) to front (uppermost).

 After you've update the color `rects` and run the whole notebook, you should have a paper color file `color-calibration/paper-colors.json`.